jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 A search strategy is said to be **optimal** if the solution it finds is the one with the least cost.

-#### Branching Factor
+The **seperation property** states that if the frontier seperates all explored states from all non-explored states that the search strategy is **optimal**

-The branching factor describes how many actions you can take in a given state.
+The **branching factor** describes how many actions you can take in a given state.
 If this number is not constant, the average branching factor or the max branching factor is usually used.

-Heurestic/Informed Search

 #### Breath First Search
 The idea of BFS is to search the closest nodes first.
 To implement it, we use a queue (FIFO) to represent the frontier.